adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 * On iOS and Android devices the characters can be selected by holding the "A" until a small menu appears that shows the characters.

-# What can I expect to happen from æternity in the near future? #
+# What can I expect to happen from Æternity in the near future? #
 source: [website FAQ](https://blog.aeternity.com/%C3%A6ternity-frequently-asked-questions-faq-9cb0e34e0740)

 The first testnet is now ready!
 We will be adding more features all the time.
 Start interacting with æternity by visiting [GitHub](http://github.com/aeternity/testnet).